pnnl/MCount/README.md

 After selecting the model folder, a text input dialog will pop up.
 Type the name of your model in the field and click OK.
 This name simply exists for future reference, so make it recognizable.

 After entering the name of the model, the current model will change to the one you just selected.
 Now this model will be used whenever you train or run detections in MCount.*

+If you've changed the path to an added model, it will not work.
+To remove or change the path to an added model, remove it from the dict in ~/MCount/internal/resources/modeldict.json

 *Currently, only TensorFlow 2 Detection Model Zoo models are compatible with MCount.